yyshastri/Portfolio/README.md

 **5. [Example of a Radar Chart based on Qualitative data](https://github.com/yyshastri/Portfolio/blob/2e63b5e9dc9c8276b04c0f522e25f70347a44673/Radar_chart_project_manager_informal_roles_agile.JPG):** This radar chart from my PhD research is a quantiative visualisation of underlying qualitative data.
 It shows what percentage of project managers in the study performed a particular informal role (Mentor, Facilitator, Negotiator, Coordinator, Protector, and Process Adapter).

-## Hobby Projects
-**1. [Visualization of 150 years of Land Revenue data for Tirunelveli district,India ](https://github.com/yyshastri/Portfolio/blob/9facbc09c7e22e6956867e7130ec12281068ed97/Land%20Revenue%20per%20acre-Tirunelveli%20district%201801-1947.png):** This graph is based on statistical data from 1801-1947 CE of land revenue collected by the British administration for a single district (Tirunelveli) in Tamil Nadu state of India.
-While data for around 110 years was  available from a single source, the missing data for around 40 years had to be painstakingly collected from a multitude of revenue reports of the last two centuries.
-I have uploaded the [complete dataset](https://github.com/yyshastri/Portfolio/blob/9facbc09c7e22e6956867e7130ec12281068ed97/British_Land_Revenue_Tirunelveli_district_data.xlsx) in spreadsheet format.

-**2. [Visualization of Net Income of farmers 1801-1931 CE for Tirunelveli district,India ](https://github.com/yyshastri/Portfolio/blob/9facbc09c7e22e6956867e7130ec12281068ed97/Net%20income%20of%20farmer%201801-1931.png):** This visualization is based on the same dataset as the previous visualization and depicts the farmer's income from an acre of land.
-The amounts have been adjusted for inflation based on index numbers given by Government of India publications and Fred Atkinsons index numbers.

-**3. [Visualization of Land Revenue as a percentage of yield per acre 1801-1947CE for Tirunelveli district,India ](https://github.com/yyshastri/Portfolio/blob/2d46cf1fb8ede787143fd7eb8ccd9ae4b9b43562/Ryotwari%20Land%20Revenue%20as%20percentage%20of%20average%20yield.png):** This graph presents another perspective on the land revenue data where the land revenue has been converted into equivalent grain stock.
-This illustrates the amount of grain that farmers had to sell to pay the land revenue for one acre of land.

-**4. [A Basemap of South India created using Inkscape](https://github.com/yyshastri/Portfolio/blob/0d5b9c5b2e52841f3145aae9f6d343c834f18dea/Map%20of%20South%20India%20v1.png):** This map is part of a larger project to provide a copyright free basemap with cities and towns from the Indian sub-continent which can be used for a variety of purposes including depicting historical battles, changes in places/regions over time etc. The map was traced over an archival map using Inkscape.